(3 votes, average: 5.00 out of 5)

 Redirect "/" "https://abc.com/"

-Finally, close the file and save all the changes before that.
+Finally, close the file but make sure you save all the changes before that.

 To restart the Apache server, run this command: